franck-boullier/utils/terraform/aws/terraform_backend/service-accounts/README.md

 - **terraform-account:** An AWS Account in the organization where we create the bucket to store tfstate for all the resources that we will create for that organization.
 - **terraform_state_bucket:** The bucket that we need to store tfstate for all the resources that we will create.
 This bucket is created in the terraform-account.

-## What we will create in the AWS account:

-In the AWS account for each environment, we will:

-- Create a role `terraformer_role` to allow users in the other accounts to create, access and manage the resources they need in the AWS account associated to the `terraform_backend` service.
-- Create a KMS key `log_bucket_key` so we can encrypt the bucket `log_bucket_xxx`.
-- Create a Bucket `log_bucket_xxx` to store the logs of all that is happening in the account.
-- Make sure that the Bucket `log_bucket_xxx` can't be public.
-- Create a policy `log_bucket_policy` to Read and write into the `log_bucket_xxx`.
-- Assign the policy `log_bucket_policy` to the `terraformer_role`
-- Create a KMS key `terraform_state_bucket_key` so we can encrypt the bucket `terraform_state_bucket`.
-- Create a dedicated `terraform_state_bucket_xxx` S3 bucket.
-- Create a Dynamo DB table `xxx` in the `terraform-account`.
-- Create a policy `terraform_state_bucket_policy` to allow the `terraformer_role` to Read and write into the `terraform_state_bucket_xxx`.
-- Attach the policy `log_bucket_policy` to the role `terraformer_role`.
-- Attach the policy `terraform_state_bucket_policy` to the role `terraformer_role`.

-# How it works:

-Update the variables in the file `vars.tf`

-A resource must be unique in terraform.
-We need to replace the string `new_service` with a unique name for your new service in the foloowing files:
-    - `main.tf`
-    - `vars.tf`
-    - `output.tf`

-Run the terraform scripts.

-# What we want to do:

-We have created set of IAM policies `terraformer-policy` these perissions can be attached to:
-- An IAM user.
-- An IAM role.
-- An SSO user.

-## In the terraform-account:

-These permissions are available in the file `terraformer-role-policy.json` in this repository.

-These are the policies that will allow a user, or a user assuming a role to perform the terraform activities.
-The policy will all the `terraformer` to
-- manage IAM roles.
-- manage S3 buckets.
-- manage Dynamo DB objects.
-- manage KMS objects.

-# Bucket Policies:

-We need to make sure that the bucket we have created can be accessed by other accounts if needed.

-# The Variables:

-We are using the following varialbes (in the `vars.tf` file):
-- `region`: the Region where the resources will be created
-- `tag-environment`: either DEV, QA or PROD
-- `tag-service`: the service that will use this resource.

-# The Outputs:

-We will get the following outputs that can be used elsewhere:
--

-# How to use this script:

-- Run the script as an AWS user in the account where you need the S3 bucket to be created.
+# Pre-requisite:

+In order for this to work you need to have:
+- A machine with the following software:
+  - git
+  - AWS CLI
+  - Terraform
+- An AWS account dedicated to this service.
+- On the machine, you must have configured the AWS credentials that allow us to create the resources in the AWS Account `terraform-account` for the environment.
+- The scripts in the `top-account` folder have been run with no errors.
+See the README.md in that folder for more information.
+- Make sure that the file `backend.tf` is empty (or does not exist) in the folder `service-accounts`.
+- Verify the variables in the file `vars.fs`.
+    - `"tag_environment"` variable.

+# What we will create in the AWS account:

+In the AWS account for each environment, we will do the following:

+## To facilitate Terraformer scripts:

+- Create a role `terraformer_role` that can be assumed by the anyone using the role `terraformer` in the TOP Account.

+## To store logs:

+- Create a role `log_service_role` and allow the following services to assume that role:
+    - S3 ("s3.amazonaws.com").
+    - KMS ("kms.amazonaws.com").
+- Create a bucket `logs_bucket` to store all the logs associated to this AWS account.
+This bucket
+    - Is encrypted with the default AWS S3 KMS key.
+    - Store all the version of each objects.
+    - Cannot be destroyed.
+    - Has lifecyle rules for all objects with the `logs\` prefix:
+      - after 30 days, move to the IA storage class.
+      - after 60 days, move objects to the Glacier storage class.
+- Make sure that the bucket `logs_bucket` cannot be public.
+- Create a S3 Bucket policy `logs_bucket_policy` to allow the role `logs_service_role` to write into the `logs_bucket` under the `logs` folder.

+## To store the Terraform States:

+### The `terraform_backend` bucket:

+- Create a bucket `terraform_state_bucket` to store the terraform state of all the resources that we will create for the environment.
+This bucket
+    - Is encrypted with the default AWS S3 KMS key.
+    - Store all the version of each objects.
+    - Cannot be destroyed.
+    - Uses the `logs/terraform_state_bucket/` folder in the `logs_bucket` for logging.
+- Make sure that the bucket `terraform_state_bucket` cannot be public.
+- Create a S3 bucket policy `terraform_state_bucket_policy` to allow Read and write into the `terraform_state_bucket` by
+  - the `terraformer_role`
+  - The TOP Account 553662416064
+  - The other accounts where will will run terraform.
+- Create a Dynamo DB table `terraform_locks` to store the terraform locks.
+- Create an IAM policy `terraformer_role_terraform_locks_policy` to allow interactions with the table `terraform_locks` by:
+  - the `terraformer_role`
+  - The TOP Account 553662416064
+  - The other accounts where will will run terraform.
+- Attach the policy `terraformer_role_terraform_locks_policy` to the `terraformer_role`.

+# How to run this:

+You should run this script as an AWS CLI user who:
+- Is a member of the group `terraformer` in the AWS Account dedicated to that service and environment. or
+- Can assume the role `terraformer_role` in the AWS account dedicated to this service and environment. or
+- Is an administrator for the AWS account where the resources are created.

+The permission for the group `terraformer` and the role `terraformer_role` in the service-account are documented in the file `terraformer-policy.json`.

+# Tips and Tricks:

+Use the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?) to debug permission issues.

+# Future Developments and TO DOs:

+- Remove to kms service from the `terraformer_role`

 # QA: